 During refueling, it is possible for water-contaminated diesel fuel to be pumped into your tank.
 Your vehicle's fuel system is equipped with a fuel filter/water separator to remove water from the fuel.
-The WATER IN FUEL light will illuminate when the ignition is turned to start (as part of the light function check) and when the FCM/HFCM has a significant quantity of water in it.
+The water in fuel light will illuminate when the FCM/HFCM has a significant quantity of water in it.